sd2beatles/MySQL-recipe-in-English-/chapter_9.md

  - dt : date
  - year_month : year/month
  - total_amount : the total revenue earned on each date
- - agg_amount : the revene earned up to the date
+ - agg_amount : the revene earned up to the date of interest

  ```sql